 The biggest differences arise in the treatment of floating-point exceptions.
 The vector floating-point unit on the Intel Xeon Phi coprocessor flags but does not support trapping of floating-point exceptions.
-The corresponding bit in the VXCSR register is protected; attempts to modify it result in a segmentation fault.
-Some compiler options such as -fp-trap (C/C++) or -fpe0 (Fortran) that would unmask floating- point exceptions on Intel Xeon processors are unsupported on Intel Many Integrated Core Architecture (Intel® MIC architecture).
+The exception masking bits in the VXCSR register are protected; attempts to modify them result in a segmentation fault.
+Some compiler options such as -fp-trap (C/C++) or -fpe0 (Fortran) that would unmask floating-point exceptions on Intel Xeon processors are unsupported on Intel® Many Integrated Core Architecture (Intel® MIC architecture).

 The -fp-model switch

 The same settings of the -fp-model switch are supported as for Intel Xeon processors.
 The default setting is -fp-model fast=1 for both.
-The behavior of the -fp-model precise option is the same, though the impact on performance may be somewhat greater for Intel Xeon Phi coprocessors, because of the larger vector width on Intel MIC architecture and larger potential performance gain from the vectorization of reduction loops and loops containing transcendental math functions, square roots or division.
+The behavior of the -fp-model precise option is the same, though the consequent reduction in performance may be somewhat greater for Intel Xeon Phi coprocessors, because of the larger vector width on Intel MIC architecture and larger potential performance gain from the vectorization of reduction loops and loops containing transcendental math functions.
 The impact of -fp-model except and -fp-model strict on performance may be greater, for the reasons noted above.

-The -fp-model precise switch enables arithmetic using denormalized numbers and disables abrupt underflow; abrupt [gradual] underflow can be enabled (but not required) explicitly using -[no-]ftz.
+The -fp-model precise switch enables arithmetic using denormalized numbers and disables abrupt underflow; abrupt underflow can be re-enabled explicitly using -ftz.
+Even when enabled, e.g. by -ftz, abrupt underflow is allowed but never required.
+The compiler is still free to generate denormals (gradual underflow), for example by generating x87 code.
 This behavior is the same as on Intel Xeon processors.

-Intel Xeon processors up to and including Intel® 3rd Generation Core™ processors do not have a fused multiply-add (FMA) instruction.
-The FMA instruction on Intel Xeon Phi coprocessors only performs a single rounding on the final result, so can yield results that differ very slightly from separate addition and multiplication instructions.
+Intel Xeon processors up to and including the Intel Xeon processor v2 family do not have a fused multiply-add (FMA) instruction.
+Intel Xeon Phi coprocessors support an FMA instruction that only performs a single rounding on the ﬁnal result, so can yield results that diﬀer very slightly from separate addition and multiplication instructions.

 In principle, the -fp-model strict switch would disable fused multiply-add (FMA) instructions.
-But since, as noted above, -fp-model strict suppresses Intel® IMCI in favor of legacy x87 floating-point instructions, this additional behavior is moot.
-FMA operations are enabled by default, but may be disabled directly by the switch -no-fma.
-FMA operations are not disabled by -fp-model precise.
+But since, as noted above, -fp-model strict suppresses Intel IMCI in favor of legacy x87 floating-point instructions, this additional behavior is moot.
+Optimizations resulting in FMA instructions are enabled by default, but may be disabled directly by the switch -no-fma.
+Optimizations resulting in FMA instructions are not disabled by -fp-model precise.

 Precision of Math Functions

-Medium accuracy, vectorizable math functions can still be obtained in conjunction with -fp-model precise by specifying -fp-model precise -fast-transcendentals -no-prec-sqrt -no-prec-div .
-More highly accurate, vectorizable versions are obtained by adding -fimf-precision=high.
+Medium accuracy, vectorizable transcendental math functions can still be obtained in conjunction with -fp-model precise by specifying -fp-model precise -fast-transcendentals.
+More highly accurate, vectorizable versions are obtained by adding -ﬁmf-precision=high.

 Comparing floating-point results between Intel Xeon Phi coprocessors and Intel Xeon Processors